Graduate Handbook: Musicology

 Language Proficiency

 German and a second language subject to the approval of the musicology area is required.
-Language exams will be prepared and graded by two faculty members, and will be administered once every semester as the need arises.
+Language exams will be prepared and graded by two faculty members and will be administered once every semester as the need arises.
 The examinations in any language will consist of two parts, both of which will require students to work with excerpts from texts that have to do with music.
-Students must write their answers by hand and may use whatever dictionaries they find appropriate.
+Students may use whatever dictionaries they find appropriate.
 Part 1 will require students to translate a short excerpt from an older document, possibly from a musical treatise, dictionary, or encyclopedia, and almost certainly printed using archaic fonts.
 Part 2 will require students to read and understand a longer excerpt from a recent document, most likely a scholarly article; rather than translating the excerpt, students will have to answer questions that test their comprehension of it.
 Students will receive the documents one at a time and will be allowed one and a half hours to complete each part.
 Parts 1 and 2 will be graded separately on a pass/fail basis; it is therefore possible to pass one part but fail the other.
 Students may retake language examinations as many times as desired without penalty.
 If a student passes one part of the examination in a given language but fails the other part, he or she need only retake the failed part.

 Proficiency in Research